CRIM 3151: Indigenous Justice

 - Module 11: Indigenous and Restorative Justice within Corrections

-- Module 12: Aboriginal and Restorative Justice as Community Development and Crime Prevention
+- Module 12: Indigenous and Restorative Justice as Community Development and Crime Prevention

 Required text and materials

-- Monchalin, L. The colonial problem: An Indigenous perspective on crime and injustice in Canada.
-Toronto, ON: University of Toronto Press, 2016.
+- Monchalin, L. (2016).
+The Colonial Problem: An Indigenous Perspective on Crime and Injustice in Canada.
+University of Toronto Press.

 Assessments

-To successfully complete this course, students must achieve a passing grade of 50% or higher on the overall course, and 50% or higher on the mandatory Final Project.
+To successfully complete this course, students must achieve a passing grade of 50% or higher on the overall course, and 50% or higher on the mandatory Final Exam.

 Total | 100% |